marciopocebon/ehtsh/README.md

 # About ehtools shell

-    INFO: Ehtools Shell (ehtsh) is a simple ehtools shell with different functions and
-    themes for comfortable working in command-line!
+    INFO: Ehtools Shell (ehtsh) is a simple ehtools shell with different functions and themes for comfortable working in the command-line!

 # How to install ehtsh